 In 2006, the team installed 30,000 tonnes of steel in pipe structures at the facility.

 The facility was completed, tested and commissioned in September 2007.
 Shell took over operatorship of Ormen Lange on December 1, 2007.
-Hydro was the operator in the development phase.
-Hydro merged with Statoil in October 2007.
+Hydro, who merged with Statoil in October 2007, was the operator in the development phase.